markaggar/mjpeg-timelapse/README.md

 3. Search for Mjpeg Timelapse.
 (If you don't see it, try refreshing your browser page to reload the cache.)
 4. Click Submit so add the integration.

-Alternatively, you can add entries in your `configuration.yaml` file.
+Alternatively, you can add or change entries in your `configuration.yaml` file and restart Home Assistant.

 ```
 camera: